Longines: 1971–present

 In 1983, Longines' owner ASUAG merged with SSIH (which owned Omega SA) to form the Société Suisse de Microélectronique et d'Horlogerie (SMH).
 SMH became The Swatch Group in 1988, and Longines continued without R&D and production activities of its own.
-In 2019, Longines licensed its name and branding to Marcolin for a collection of men’s and women’s optical frames and sunglasses.
+In the 1990's, Swatch differentiated and repositioned its various brands in order to better compete in all market segments, with Omega becoming the high-end brand intended to compete with Rolex and Cartier, while Longines was positioned in a less-expensive segment, its watches redesigned as objects of elegance and classicism, emphasizing the historical tradition of manufacture, as opposed to the craft of watchmaking.
+In 2019, Longines licensed its name and branding to Marcolin for a collection of men's and women's optical frames and sunglasses.

 Intellectual property and marketing

 Longines began using the slogan "Elegance is an Attitude" in 1999.
 Their previous slogan, "The World's Most Honoured Watch" was used for most of the 20th century.

 The Longines Logo is the oldest registered trade mark still in use in its original form registered with the World Intellectual Property Organization.

 Sponsorships

 Since Longines developed its first chronograph movement in 1878, the brand has steadily built strong relationships with various sporting organizations, events and teams worldwide.
-First came horse racing, then additional equestrian sports such as show jumping, endurance riding and eventing (a “triathlon” of dressage, cross-country, jumping).
+First came horse racing, then additional equestrian sports such as show jumping, endurance riding and eventing (a "triathlon" of dressage, cross-country, jumping).

 Today, Longines is designated as official timekeeper, partner, and watch for competitions worldwide including: